Otway Ranges Environment Network

 Cumberland River, Great Otway National Park.

-It is unbelievable that the natural landscape values that produce this pure clear natural river water were until recently, nearly ruined by human exploitation.
-Clearfell logging for woodchips was planned to occur in the headwaters of this catchment under a Regional Forest Agreement until at least the year 2020.
+The Cumberland River catchment pictured above is the last truly wild river in the Otways.
+It is unbelievable that the natural landscape values that produce this pure clear natural river water, were until recently, threatened by clearfell logging for woodchips in the forested headwaters.

-Fortunately such management was challenged by the community.
-Inspired local residents and conservationists from all over Australia campaigned against clearfell logging so the nature conservation values of the Otways could be preserved for all time.
-They succeeded in 2002.
-Read more
+Fortunately, such management was challenged by the community.
+Inspired local residents and conservationists campaigned against clearfell logging so the nature conservation values of the Otways could be preserved for all time.

 New Management Plans for the Otways